dawidramone/VeloMapWwa/README.md

-## Funkcje
+## Features

-- **Najnowsza Integracja Map z WWDC 2023**: Aplikacja wykorzystuje najnowsze rozwiązania przedstawione na WWDC 2023 dotyczące funkcjonalności map.
+- **Latest Map Integration from WWDC 2023: The application leverages the latest solutions presented at WWDC 2023 regarding map functionalities.
-- **Architektura**: Projekt opiera się na architekturze MVVM+C (Model-View-ViewModel + Koordynator), co zapewnia przejrzysty podział odpowiedzialności i lepszą utrzymywalność.
+- **Architecture: The project is based on the MVVM+C architecture (Model-View-ViewModel + Coordinator), ensuring a clear division of responsibilities and better maintainability.